 Kitchen Magic prefers and recommends refacing

 - Refacing results in more than a cosmetic change.
 The refacing process, wood substrate, and veneer actually help to reinforce the existing cabinet framework, possibly making it last even longer.

 - Refacing all the cabinets again isn’t required when a section becomes damaged.
 Instead, a cabinet refacer can often remove and replace the damaged section without leaving any sign of the repair.

-- Refacing adhesives typically don’t cause permanent damage to surfaces.
+- Refacing adhesives typically doesn’t cause permanent damage to surfaces.
 Additionally, if adhesive removal is necessary and requires sanding, the cumulative damage to surfaces over time is less than with cabinet refinishing.

 - Refacing adhesive alternatives exist that are odorless and non-toxic.

 - Refacing rarely takes longer than three to five days.
-Only extreme damage to one or more areas, or the addition of a extra section of cabinets, might require additional time.
+Only extreme damage to one or more areas, or the addition of an extra section of cabinets, might require additional time.